Fiifi1/user-auth-app/README.md

 # CET324 – Advanced CyberSecurity - Assignment 2
 This comprehensive Readme file contains information on **how to initialize this project**, **project design/architecture** and the overall **flow of control**.

+> **There are two ReadMe files in this project, README.md and README.txt, they have the same content, however, README.md is markdown file, hence can be previewed in an IDE like vs code for clearer visualization**

 ## Brief Description
 As part of course assignment, this application is a user authentication system with several features.